What is climate adaptation?

 Adaptation in Fife could be making changes to our buildings, so they keep cool during hotter summers or are at less risk of being flooded.

-This link will help explain what adaptation means and how you can adapt your home and communities to changes in climate
+What adaptation means and how you can adapt your home and communities to changes in climate

 An effect of climate change we are witnessing already is increased heavy rainfall, often leading to flooding.
 This has had devastating effects on residents of Fife already.
 For more information on what to do please visit the Council flooding pages.